Makerville/knit/Readme.md

 The 5V is used by

-- LM1117 linear regulator IC - <a href="http://www.ti.com/lit/ds/symlink/lm1117.pdf" target="_blank">Datasheet</a>
+- LM1117 linear regulator IC
-- CP2102 USB to serial converter - <a href="https://www.silabs.com/Support%20Documents/TechnicalDocs/CP2102-9.pdf" target="_blank">Datasheet</a>
+- CP2102 USB to serial converter

 The 3.3V is used by

 - AW-CU300 WiFi module
-- W25Q32 Winbond Flash - <a href="http://www.elinux.org/images/f/f5/Winbond-w25q32.pdf" target="_blank">Datasheet</a>
+- W25Q32 Winbond Flash

 ### Input sources